 *Cost data for this article was averaged from Fixr, Home Depot, and Lowe’s.

-Sliding Patio Door Cost Range
+What Does Sliding Patio Door Installation Cost?

 We’ve done extensive research into the industry’s best door and window brands to learn what goes into their typical pricing structures.

-Though the national average cost of sliding patio doors is $2,000–$4,000, your preferences when choosing the door will affect pricing.
+Though the national average cost of sliding glass patio doors is $2,000–$4,000, your preferences when choosing the door will affect pricing.
 Choosing a standard-size door—72 inches by 80 inches—in aluminum will put you closer to an average of $1,626, for example.
 Nonstandard-size doors made of premium wood or fiberglass with multiple panes and hurricane- or soundproof glass could cost several thousand dollars.

 Those who are on a budget will need to decide which factors to save money on and which ones to invest in.

-Factors That Affect Sliding Patio Door Costs
+What Factors Affect the Cost of Sliding Patio Doors?

+There are a number of factors that affect the cost of installing a sliding patio door, including the brand, door, and glass type, material used, and size of the door.
 Here are the elements that have the greatest impact on how much a sliding patio door costs:

 • Door type: Patio doors come in a variety of types, from simple two-panel doors to folding glass doors decorated in iron and framed by real wood.
 That’s why the price range for them is so wide.

-• Glass type: Patio doors are made from different kinds of glass, from decorative to impact-resistant.
+• Glass type: Patio doors are made from different kinds of window glass, from decorative to impact-resistant.
 The more security and energy efficiency provided by the glass, the more expensive it is.

 • Material: Manufacturers create doors out of various popular materials, from budget-friendly aluminum to more expensive fiberglass and wood frames.